microsoft/SimpleStubs/Documentation/Tutorial.md

 It's also possible to instruct SimpleStubs to create stubs for internal interfaces (by default only public interfaces are stubbed) as shown in the configuration sample above.

 It's also possible to generate stubs for interfaces from the current project (not only referenced projects) as shown in the configuration sample above.
 This is useful if you'd like to generate stubs for interfaces that are defined in your test project or in a shared project.

+Loose mode can be turned on for all stubs by changing the DefaultMockBehavior setting to "Loose".
+The default setting if omitted is "Strict".

 ## Tips and Tricks